About treatments for bone health

 Oestrogen replacement

 Oestrogen helps protect women’s bones.
 If your oestrogen levels are low because of cancer treatment, your doctor may give you HRT to replace the oestrogen.
-This can help to protect bone health and reduce menopausal symptoms.
+This will depend on the type of cancer you have.
+HRT can help to protect bone health and reduce menopausal symptoms.

 HRT may contain oestrogen and progesterone.
 This is called combined HRT.
 Or it may contain oestrogen only.
-It is most commonly given as tablets or skin patches (transdermal patches).
+It is often given as tablets or skin patches (transdermal patches).

 HRT can have benefits for bone health.
-But there are also possible side effects or risks from taking HRT.
+But there are also possible side effects or risks.
 The risks and benefits of HRT depend on:

 • the type of HRT (combined or oestrogen only)